Artificial intelligence

 There are a number of competitions and prizes to promote research in artificial intelligence.
 The main areas promoted are: general machine intelligence, conversational behavior, data-mining, driverless cars, robot soccer and games.

-platform (or "computing platform") is defined as "some sort of hardware architecture or software framework (including application frameworks), that allows software to run."
+A platform (or "computing platform") is defined as "some sort of hardware architecture or software framework (including application frameworks), that allows software to run."
 As Rodney Brooks[160] pointed out many years ago, it is not just the artificial intelligence software that defines the AI features of the platform, but rather the actual platform itself that affects the AI that results, i.e., there needs to be work in AI problems on real-world platforms rather than in isolation.

 A wide variety of platforms has allowed different aspects of AI to develop, ranging from expert systems, albeit PC-based but still an entire real-world system, to various robot platforms such as the widely available Roomba with open interface